-The Beaumont Health System Corporate Compliance Plan was used to develop a Division/Department based Compliance Plan Model and associated standards for all divisions/departments of Beaumont Health System.
+The Beaumont Health Corporate Compliance Plan was used to develop a Division/Department based Compliance Plan Model and associated standards for all divisions/departments of Beaumont Health.
 The Beaumont Laboratory Compliance Plan was then developed from this Division/Department based Model.

-Beaumont Laboratory has been designated as a single compliance zone in the Beaumont Health System.
-The Compliance Plan for Beaumont Laboratory includes the following 7 components/elements:
+The Compliance Plan for Beaumont Laboratory (BL) includes the following 7 components/elements: